tcho6319/JGibson-Portfolio/documents/design-journey.md

 The third target audience would be local people/galleries who want to buy art directly from the client.
 Rather than viewing the website for publishing or showcasing purposes, they would be deciding if they are interested in buying her work for themselves.

 All of the target audiences would find the client's website through her referral to the site.
-They would interact with it on a personal or work computer to view the clients artwork and learn a bit about the artist.
+They would interact with it on a personal or work computer to view the client's artwork and learn a bit about the artist.
 The client hopes to use the website as a portfolio.

 ## Client Requirements & Target Audiences' Needs